ZetCode

 Last modified: April 13, 2025

-The java.lang.Math class provides static methods for performing basic numeric operations.
-These include exponential, logarithmic, trigonometric, and rounding functions.
-The Math class cannot be instantiated as all its methods are static.
+The java.lang.Math class provides static methods for performing various mathematical operations.
+These include exponential, logarithmic, trigonometric, rounding, and random number functions.
+Since all methods are static, the class cannot be instantiated.

 Math Class Overview

-The Math class contains methods for basic arithmetic, trigonometry, exponents, logarithms, rounding, and random number generation.
-All methods are static and thread-safe.
-The class is part of java.lang package so it's automatically imported.
+The Math class provides methods for basic arithmetic, trigonometry, exponentiation, logarithms, rounding, and random number generation.
+Since all methods are static and thread-safe, they can be used without object creation and are safe for concurrent operations.

 Basic Arithmetic Operations